This home features level entryways with no steps at the entrance or to the garage. All the doors are 36 inches wide for easy wheelchair use.

 The living and dining areas and two bedrooms have cathedral ceilings.
 Skylights in the kitchen, living room, and front bedroom brighten the interior.

 The full basement was designed with ample windows to light the main area and a large egress window from a guest bedroom.
 Swales in the landscaping allow beautiful wooded views from the basement windows.

 The house features an air-to-air heat exchanger that exhausts stale air from the bath rooms and kitchen, using that air to preheat or cool the incoming fresh air delivered through the heating and air conditioning duct system.
-Energy efficient insulations and tight construction conserve heat and air conditioning.
+Energy efficient insulation and tight construction conserve heat and air conditioning.

 2004 Tulip Creek